 (c) Availability of free representation by legal aid or assistance from other organizations within the community; and

 (3) The cabinet may deny or dismiss a hearing request in accordance with 45 C.F.R.
 205.10(a)(5)(v).

 Section 6.
 Withdrawal or Abandonment of Request.
 (1) The appellant may withdraw a hearing request prior to the:

 (b) Final order being issued if the hearing has already been conducted.

 (2) The cabinet shall consider a hearing request abandoned if the appellant or authorized representative fails to:

 (a) Appear for the scheduled hearing without notifying the cabinet prior to the hearing; and

 (b) Establish good cause for failure to appear, in accordance with the criteria specified in Section 3(3) of this administrative regulation, within ten (10) days of the scheduled hearing date.

-(2) The appellant shall have the right to a medical assessment at the expense of the cabinet by a person not associated with the original action if the hearing:
+(2) The appellant shall have the right to a medical assessment or professional evaluation at the expense of the cabinet by a source:

 (3) If a request for a medical assessment at cabinet expense is received and denied by the hearing officer, the denial shall: